 - Will I get gouged for extras all season?

 At the end of the day, you want to be sure you get what you’re paying for.
 A typical Ohio season is 38 weeks.
-Don't be fooled by underpriced service contracts.
+Don't be fooled by underpriced landscape maintenance service contracts.
 Unfortunately, many landscaping bids do cut corners by offering seasonal pricing that may not include the level of service you expect—or contracts skimp on important tasks like edging and pruning.

 You might end up paying more at the end of the year if you sign a contract that appears to cost less than the rest but does not include all of the services you need and the level of quality you demand.